US stocks fall broadly as global central banks raise rates

 Stocks fell on Wall Street in afternoon trading on Thursday and added to weekly losses for major indexes as central banks around the world hiked interest rates to fight inflation.

-The losses were broad and led by retailers, technology stocks and industrial companies.
-Starbucks fell 4.6%, Apple dropped 0.9% and UPS slid 3%.
+The losses were broad and led by retailers, banks and industrial companies.
+Starbucks fell 3.9%, American Express dropped 3% and UPS slid 2.9%.

+Health care stocks were among the few bright spots.
+Johnson & Johnson rose 2.2%.

 Bond yields rose.
-The yield on the 2-year Treasury, which tends to follow expectations for Fed action, rose significantly to 4.12% from 4.02% late Wednesday.
+The yield on the 2-year Treasury, which tends to follow expectations for Federal Reserve action, rose significantly to 4.11% from 4.02% late Wednesday.
 It is trading at its highest level since 2007.
 The yield on the 10-year Treasury, which influences mortgage rates, jumped to 3.69% from 3.51% from late Wednesday.

 Investors are worried that the Fed could get even more aggressive on interest rates, but if prices stabilize that won’t need to happen, said Barry Bannister, chief equity strategist at Stifel.
 It could take more than a year for that process to play out, he said.